Georgia Baptist Mission Board: History

 In June 1822, delegates from the Georgia and Ocmulgee Baptist associations met at Powelton in Powelton Baptist Church and agreed upon the constitution of what was then called The General Association.
 In the 1823 session, the Sarepta association, which, ironically, in 1821 had reversed its position on the necessity for a state convention, and which had not sent a delegation to the 1822 meeting, sent corresponding delegates to the General Association, meeting again in Powelton.
 Sarepta was not to become a full member for some two decades.
 Delegates were also sent by the Sunbury association, which joined the General Association, meeting this time in Eatonton, in 1824; by the Yellow River association, in 1825; by Augusta (and by several auxiliary societies, which were that year, by a constitutional amendment, allowed to join) in 1826; and by the Flint River association in 1827 (when the convention met in Washington).
-From 1826 to 1838, twenty-six auxiliary societies sent delegations to the Convention.
-This growth stopped when the Primitive Baptists separated from the missionary Baptists; and instead, from 1835 to 1845, the Convention saw a growth in the number of Baptist associations joining it, with fourteen associations joining during that period.
+From 1826 to 1838, twenty-six auxiliary societies sent delegations to the convention.
+This growth stopped when the Primitive Baptists separated from the missionary Baptists; and instead, from 1835 to 1845, the convention saw a growth in the number of Baptist associations joining it, with fourteen associations joining during that period.
 When the General Association met in Monticello in 1828, it resolved to change its name to the General Convention (formally: The Baptist Convention for the State of Georgia).

-In April 1861, the Convention met in Athens.
+In April 1861, the convention met in Athens.
 Like other churches, conventions, and conferences, it aligned itself politically with the Confederacy.

 This resolution preceded a similar resolution, passed in May the same year by the Southern Baptist Convention, meeting in Savannah, where approximately one half of the delegates were Georgians, approving of the Confederacy.

-In 2015, the convention changed its name to the Georgia Baptist Mission Board.
+In 2015, the executive committee of the convention adopted the DBA name “Georgia Baptist Mission Board.”